CsabaDu/CsabaDu.DynamicTestData/README.md

 This framework consists of immutable `TestData` record types to initialize, store and proceed parameters of dynamic data-driven tests in runtime.
 It supports tests with multiple arguments, expected struct results and exceptions, and a `DynamicDataSource` base class with fully implemented methods to create specific object arrays of the data stored in the `record` instances.
 You get ready-to-use methods to create enumeration members of the derived dynamic data source classes.
 The use of generics and records ensures type safety and immutability, while the `ArgsCode` enum provides a clear way to specify how arguments should be handled.

-It is a lightweight and narrow but robust library.
+It is a lightweight and narrow but robust framework.
 It does not have outer dependencies so it is portable, you can use with any test framework in Visual Studio.
 However consider the limitations of its usage and extensibility mentioned where applicable.

 ## Features